Cosmetic Eyelid Surgery (Blepharoplasty)

 Transconjunctival lower lid blepharoplasty with fat repositioning (‘scarless’ surgery)

 For many patients, particularly those under the age of 55 who don’t have loose skin in the lower eyelids, a lower lid blepharoplasty is often performed via the inside of the eyelid (a transconjunctival blepharoplasty) which leaves no visible external skin scar (see illustrations below).
 This is usually performed on patients approximately 30-55 years of age who do not need any skin to be removed (or who can be managed with a very small “skin pinch” excision at the same time or later, when all the postoperative swelling has settled).
 Any skin laxity or wrinkling after surgery can be addressed by other methods at a later stage e.g. with a mild chemical peel or by means of laser resurfacing by a specialist dermatology colleague.
+Some patients with hollowing of the cheeks and lower lid bags also benefit from fat injections to the cheeks (see the information under facial fat injections).

 The needles are passed away from the eye and are brought out through the skin below the eyelids and tied over small sterile yellow sponge bolsters to protect the skin when the Prolene stitches are tied (see the photograph below).
 The needles are left in place for 2 days and are then removed in clinic.
 The conjunctival wound on the inside of the lower eyelid is closed with Tisseel, a fibrin sealant, which also helps to minimize the risk of postoperative bleeding.
 The bolsters will leave small indentations in the skin temporarily.
 These will respond to massage postoperatively using an antibiotic ointment and typically disappear after a few days.
 The transposed fat becomes lumpy after approximately 2 weeks and is then massaged after applying Auriderm cream to the skin.
 The fat then gradually softens.